 bounce rate

-What is Bounce Rate?
+What Is Bounce Rate?
 (Google’s Most Misunderstood Metric)

 Jonas Sickler, Digital Marketing Analyst